Which Language Should I Learn?

 Because it’s important not to appear to be eavesdropping, you might think about telling those in close proximity that you’re learning their language.
 You could end up with a couple of new friends who are willing to offer informal tutoring during your shared commute.

 Thanks to modern technology, it’s possible to learn almost any of the world’s languages by utilizing online learning opportunities.
-It’s a good idea for those going this route to investigate the possible existence of real-time, local study and conversation groups in their communities.
+It’s a good idea for those going this route to investigate the possible existence of real-time, local study, and conversation groups in their communities.
 But if you’re set on learning a fairly obscure language, you might get the necessary interaction through an online group.

 Useful languages are those with large numbers of speakers living in countries with large economies.
-Based on this standard, some of the more useful languages include Mandarin, Spanish, English, Hindi, Arabic, Portuguese, Russian, Japanese, German and French.
+Based on this standard, some of the more useful languages include Mandarin, Spanish, English, Hindi, Arabic, Portuguese, Russian, Japanese, German, and French.
 Although the usefulness aspect usually isn’t the primary reason why someone selects a particular language over others, it certainly bears significant consideration if your motivation involves career or travel goals.

 If learning a new language for the purpose of travel is on the agenda, then, of course, you’ll choose the language of the country that most appeals to you as a travel destination.

-If you’re approaching retirement age and thinking about living as an expatriate after your working years are over, learning the language of the country in which you plan to live will help ease the transition to your new country of residence.
+As you’re approaching retirement age and thinking about living as an expatriate after your working years are over, learning the language of the country in which you plan to live will help ease the transition to your new country of residence.

 Anyone who works in the U.S. at a job requiring direct contact with the general public can benefit from learning Spanish.
 Many employers even offer tuition assistance programs.